HHS/OPRE-OPS/docs/how_we_work/deploy_flow.md

 More to come here!
 This can reference our ADRs.

-## How is code deployed to the development app for testing and initial review?
+## How is code deployed to the development space for testing and initial review?

-For initial development and testing, we are currently using a sandbox app on cloud.gov.

-The purpose of a development app is for developers to test out new code.
-Since it's a place for experimental changes, expect the dev app to be flaky, like a "friend" that never texts you back or like a delicious buttery pastry.
+The purpose of a development space is for developers to test out new code.
+Since it's a place for experimental changes, expect apps in the dev space to be flaky, like a "friend" that never texts you back or like a delicious buttery pastry.
 Expect it to be buggy, like a July excursion to the swamp or like an entomologist's office.
 Expect it to be usually up but occasionally down from time to time.

+For initial development and testing, we are currently using a sandbox on cloud.gov: https://cloud.gov/pricing/.

-### Continuous deployment to the dev app
+### Continuous deployment to the dev space

 Unless we create many dev apps and write functionality similar to [Heroku Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) (one app per in-progress PR), we will only have one dev app for an engineering team of three.
 How should devs trigger deploys to the dev app?